Los Angeles Olympics 1984

 I was child in Modena, Italy, when the Olympics were held in Rome in 1960, and I remember the excitement that swept my country.
 Similarly in 1983 I felt a joyful anticipation that this international sports event was coming to my adopted city.
 As a photo-journalist I was eager to cover it, and I did.

 I photographed preliminary sports competitions, like the balletic synchronized swimming at the newly built USC Swim Stadium, the elegant archery at El Dorado Park in Long Beach, the 10K Run at the Coliseum.
-I even traveled to Colorado Spring to photograph the Training Center of the US Olympic Team.
+I even traveled to Colorado Springs to photograph the Training Center of the US Olympic Team.
 I was particularly interested in documenting the pastel colored look designed by architect Jon Jerde, that graced the two Olympic Villages, at USC and UCLA, and all the sports venues.
 And I loved covering the arts.
 Robert Fitzpatrick, director of the Olympics Arts Festival, invited local artists and performers from all around the world to participate.

 I photographed painter Leroy Neiman and his two Olympic paintings at the Playboy Mansion.
 I interviewed sculptor Robert Graham in his Venice studio, while he was working on the Olympic Gateway, male and female athletes bronze torsos, to be installed in front of the Coliseum.
 I met Peter Ueberroth, President of the Olympic Committee.
 The most fun was running into Olympic mascot Sam the Eagle at various events.